Why I didn’t Create a 7-figure Airbnb Business

 What’s next for me?

-We are also creating a couple of new courses later this year.
+We are also creating a couple of new courses later this year and will be releasing it early next year.
 So, if you’re on my email list, you’ll hear about it.

 That’s all from me.
 Until next time!